SouthGreenPlatform/genoring/README.md

     installed softwares.
   - Maybe other more complex solutions exist as well but a PERL script remains a simple choice and still not too complex to maintain.

+Q. Is it possible to replace the Drupal CMS by another system?
+A. Yes.
+The GenoRing code module "genoring" is just a module like the others.
+It is possible to provide an alternative service to the Drupal one.
+The drawback will be that most modules have been designed to work with Drupal and may not work properly with an alternative system.
+To mitigate that problem, a wrapper script provided in the CMS container supports several tasks related to CMS alterations (ie. menu editing, CMS module enabling, user management, etc.).
+   An alternative system could provide its own implementation of that wrapper script to perform similar operations.

+Q. I want to integrate a custom application to GenoRing.
+How to proceed?
+A. Start by copying the module template directory (modules/TEMPLATE), remove unnecessary files and hooks, edit and add what is needed.
+Then, you should be able to enable your custom module and have it integrated to GenoRing just as any regular module.

+Q. How to add Drupal extensions and themes to the Drupal instance provided by GenoRing?
+Do I need to use a local version instead?
+A. You don't need to use a local version.
+You can use "composer" to manage Drupal extensions through the GenoRing shell (`genoring.pl shell`).

+Q. I would like to use my institute Single Sign On service (SSO) to log into GenoRing automatically.
+Is it possible?
+A. Yes, through a Drupal extension as long as such an extension exists for your SSO system.
+You will have to add that extension and configure it.

 ### Trouble shooting